Home

 16 Jan.
 '14: Dating of Artemision finds explained.

 9 Jan.
-'15: Rough unfigured types reassigned to Ephesus or Ionia.
+'15: Rough unfigured types reassigned to Ephesus or Ionia A.

 20 July '15: Southern Ionian mints re-labelled (again).